cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

 <img width="1173" alt="image" src="https://user-images.githubusercontent.com/110976272/215555521-bdce8934-c420-4fab-8159-3e602aec031a.png">

 :arrow_right: The branch prefixes are not propagated by the Concentrator NVA in its VNET and peered VNETs like a Virtual Network Gateway would do.
-Connectivity is achieved via static routes pointing to the Concentrator and configured on every target subnet.
+Connectivity is achieved via UDRs pointing to the Concentrator and configured on every target subnet.

 :arrow_right: The *Gateway Transit* and *Gateway route propagation* settings only apply to native Azure gateways (Expressroute or VPN Virtual Network Gateways, or Azure Route Servers as we will see in Episode #5) and as a result are not relevant in the context of the current use case (UDRs + non-native Concentrator NVA).
 ##